The teams presenting at DiscoveryLab meetings are given advice to guide development of their business plans by our panel of professional advisors.

-Brett Clelland joined Parlee McLaws LLP as an associate in 2015, after working as a summer student and completing his articles with the firm.
-His practice is focused on the area of intellectual property law.
+Brett Clelland, Legal Counsel at Alberta Health Services, focuses on the area of intellectual property law.
 During his articling year, Brett gained experience in the preparation and prosecution of patent, trademark and industrial design applications, providing patent and trademark opinions, trademark opposition proceedings, and copyright matters.
 Prior to entering the legal field, Brett graduated with a Ph.D. from the University of Alberta, where his research experience encompassed the areas of molecular biology, protein and nucleic acid biochemistry, and microbiology.
 Following this, Brett attended law school in order to pursue a career in intellectual property.

 Carmen Wyton, Founder & President of Ripple Enterprise, has 25 years of experience in the non-profit sector – in health, human services, disabilities, education and employment.
 Areas of expertise include experience in strategic planning, government relations, policy influence, stakeholder relations, fund development, formation of sustainable relationships with stakeholders, and identifying innovative solutions with measurable outcomes and high return on investment.
 She has worked on policy development, advocacy and government relations in health, pharmaceuticals, non-profit, recreation and disability sectors.